Perinatal Clinical Nurse Specialist (Peri-CNS)

 This Graduate Certificate Program in Advanced Practice Nursing (GCPAPN) offers an opportunity for nurses who have earned a graduate degree in nursing (Master of Nursing, Doctor of Nursing Practice, or Doctor of Philosophy in Nursing Science) to develop the knowledge and skills needed to function as a Perinatal Clinical Nurse Specialist (CNS).
 The Perinatal CNS serves as an expert clinical resource for nurses, other health care providers, and families and provides consultation, education, research and leadership in the care of childbearing women.

-The program takes 12 months.
+The graduate certificate takes 12 months.
 The Perinatal CNS curriculum will be individualized for GCPAPN students, but will require completion of the core graduate Perinatal CNS curriculum.

 - GCPAPN Perinatal CNS applicants will be admitted on a space-available basis.

-- Please note an Advanced Practice Nursing degree is a prerequisite for application to this program.
+- Please note an Advanced Practice Nursing degree is a prerequisite for application to this graduate certificate.
 Individuals with Master of Nursing in Education or Leadership should consider applying to the Doctor of Nursing Practice (DNP) program.